Updated information for Court guidance as of April 21, 2021.

 Do I Need to Come to Court?

-- If you received a June or July administrative court date for a traffic matter or misdemeanor, your case has been rescheduled.
-Go to BuncombeDA.org to look up your new court date.
+- If you received a May or June Administrative Court date for traffic or misdemeanor charges, your case may have been rescheduled.
+Go to BuncombeDA.org to confirm your court date.

 What to Expect in the Courthouse

 These measures are being taken to ensure your safety during your visit to the courthouse.

 - Guidelines set by the CDC are being followed to ensure your safety in the courthouse, and social distancing will be enforced.